stagedml/pylightnix/docs/demos/MNIST.md

 builtin magic function. `locals` collects local variables and `mkconfig` makes some checks, including the check on JSON-serializability.

+Some fileds of the configuration have a special meaning for Pylightnix:

-Note how do we use `mnist_dataset` reference, obtained from the previous stage.
-We have added the **stage dependency**, by including it into Config.
-Pylightnix will scan thought dependencies to call stage realizers in the appropriate order.
+* Note how do we use `mnist_dataset` reference, obtained from the previous stage.
+We have added the **stage dependency**, just by including it into Config.
+Pylightnix will handle dependencies and call stage realizers in the appropriate order.

-Note also the list `[mnist_dataset, 'mnist.npz']`.
+* Note the list `[mnist_dataset, 'mnist.npz']`.
 It is a so-called **RefPath** expression.
-Pylightnix has a helper function `build_path` which translates such lists into real system Paths at the time of realization.
+Pylightnix has a helper function `build_path` which translates lists of this kind into real system Paths at the time of realization.
+* Accuracy attribute encodes a so called PromisePath.
+PromisePaths refer to not-yet-existing files or folders which we promise will be created by the current stage.
+PromisePaths may be converted by the same `build_path` function into writable system paths.

 #### Matcher